aadityasaraiya/aadityasaraiya.github.io/_posts/2018-07-11-Introduction to GSoC 2018 with ROS Industrial.md

 ## The What and How?

-Google Summer of Code is an annual program by Google where it invites mentoring organizations from all around the world to choose students to mentor and work for developing open source software.
-This provides students an opportunity to learn directly from these open source organizations.
-I think the [Google Summer of Code website]((https://summerofcode.withgoogle.com/), [How It Works page](https://summerofcode.withgoogle.com/how-it-works/) and the [About Page](https://summerofcode.withgoogle.com/about/) will get you started with understanding how Google Summer of Code works.
+Google Summer of Code is an annual program by Google where it invites mentoring organizations from all around the world to select enthusiastic students to work for developing open source software related to the organisation.
+I think the [Google Summer of Code website](https://summerofcode.withgoogle.com/), [How It Works page](https://summerofcode.withgoogle.com/how-it-works/) and the [About Page](https://summerofcode.withgoogle.com/about/) will get you started with understanding how Google Summer of Code works.
 So instead, I think sharing my first-hand experience will be much more helpful.

 ## Kick-Off to a Wonderful Summer